- Our Work

 INBAR Member States are central to GABAR’s success.
 Members can contribute to GABAR by disclosing what they have incorporated in their national budgets for forest plantations and sustainable forest management, soil erosion control and land restoration, climate change mitigation and adaptation, and other relevant budget lines, and what could be earmarked from these domestic funds for sustainable bamboo and rattan assessment, management and development.
 GABAR is gathering momentum.
 So far, a number of governments have expressed interest and support for GABAR, including:

-The State Forestry Administration of China has committed to take the lead in the inventory and assessment in China, and has earmarked USD 3 million to carry out this work.
+The National Forestry and Grassland Administration (NFGA) of China has committed to take the lead in the inventory and assessment in China, and has earmarked USD 3 million to carry out this work.

 The Ministry of Agriculture of Ethiopia will use its Sustainable Land Management Programme to assess the potential of bamboo for land restoration, and in parallel will start a national bamboo programme.